HibiscusMC/docs/docs/hmccosmetics remapped/PlaceholderAPI.md

 `%hmccosmetics_equipped_<slot>%` - Returns `true` or `false` depending if a player has a cosmetic equipped in a slot

+`%hmccosmetics_amount_<slot>%` - Returns the amount of cosmetics in a slot.
+Not specifying a slot will return the total amount of all cosmetics.

+`%hmccosmetics_amount_<slot>_unlocked%` - Returns the amount of cosmetics a player has unlocked in a slot.

 `%hmccosmetics_wardrobe-enabled%` - Returns if the player is currently inside of the wardrobe